 When we got there we also had to pay access to the marine national park, which cost 130 KSH (local Kenyan currency).
 The beach here also had white sand and turquoise water, a feature that you can’t not love!

-We had the whole boat to ourselves and it took a short sail away from the shore, where most of the fish gather.
-The water wasn’t particularly clear, which we were told is quite common for the time of year at which we were visiting, but it was still full of fish.
+We had the whole boat to ourselves and it took us a short sail away from the shore, where most of the fish gather.
+The visibility wasn’t, which apparently is quite common for the time of year that we were there, but it was still full of fish.

 Which is better?
 Watamu or Malindi Marine Park?

 Someone asked me if they were to go to Malindi and only visit one of the marine national parks which one should it be.
 The answer strongly depends on what time of the year you are in Malindi.

 I found them both beautiful, but the beaches by Malindi weren’t as nice in January as there was a lot of algae near the shore, which put me off swimming in the sea.

 When I got to Watamu I was pleasantly surprised and happy with the clear water, and thought I liked it better.
 However we were then told that this is due to the season and tides.